15 Ideas to Level Up Your Dynamics 365 CRM System

 Another approach is to use business rules that dynamically show or hide specific fields based on user inputs.
 For example, additional fields may be shown on a lead form depending on the lead type (e.g., new customer vs. existing customer), prompting sellers to capture more information.

-Engage with users to understand their issues and prioritise meaningful enhancements.
+Engage with users to understand their issues and prioritise meaningful improvement.
 Their feedback will reveal any challenges with Dynamics 365, and addressing these obstacles can lead to improved adoption.

 Depending on the issue type, solutions may include technical support or customisations.
-Additional learning resources, such as videos or lunch-and-learn sessions, that help individuals enhance their Dynamics expertise, may also be beneficial.
+Additional learning resources, such as videos or lunch-and-learn sessions, that help individuals increase their Dynamics knowledge and confidence, may also be beneficial.

 Use feedback to identify and improve areas in your system.
 This could include making forms more intuitive, customising workflows or creating new dashboards.

-Copilot uses gen-AI assistance to simplify tasks and increase productivity across sales, service and other teams.
-Early adopters have reported impressive gains in time saved and work quality.
+Copilot uses AI to simplify tasks and save time across sales, service and other teams.
+Early adopters have reported impressive gains productivity and work quality.

 Copilot for Sales AI assisted email example screenshot

-To improve data quality, consider what changes will make it easier for people to enter information into CRM.
+To improve your data quality, consider what changes will make it easier for people to capture information into CRM.

 Within Dynamics 365, editable grids can enable users to make field changes quickly, reducing the need to open records from views.